 An improved Files app

 Safari is getting a few changes on the iPad too.
 Notably, Safari will now automatically request desktop websites, which ensures that you don’t have to deal with mobile websites when you’re using the iPad.
 In particular, that’s perfect for using web apps like Google Docs or WordPress.
-Not only that, but Safari on the iPad has also gotten a download manager.
+Not only that, but Safari on the iPad has also gotten a download manager, and allows you to set per-site settings.
+It will also warn you of weak passwords and offers a full toolbar, even in Split View.

 The Apple Pencil is used by many artists and graphic designers on the iPad, and the experience of using it on the iPad is about to get a little better.
 To date, using the Apple Pencil with the iPad has resulted in an already-low 20 milliseconds, but Apple has managed to bring that latency down to 9ms, which should make for smoother and more natural drawing and writing.
 The Apple Pencil can also now be used to mark up entire web pages, and a new, redesigned tool palette has also been released.